Corporate Responsibility Policy Overview

 - To gain Investor in People accreditation

-- To build 100 homes for those living in the shanty town of Las Laderas, Peru through the Amoria Bond Charitable Trust.
+- To improve the living conditions of those living in the shanty town of Las Laderas, Peru through the Amoria Bond Charitable Trust.

 - Improve the results of our cultural survey.